ulhaq/graphql/README.md

 More precisely, we will look at the differences between the data structure and the exposure of endpoints in both GraphQL and RESTful.**

 # The Driving School Software
-Some time ago, I had to build a system for driving schools which should be accessible from both desktop and mobile devices.
+Some time ago, we had to build a system for driving schools which should be accessible from both desktop and mobile devices.
 The concept was to make schools able to organise their teachers, students, teams, lectures and other data.

 We realised that the system might become very complex, therefore we chose to use GraphQL rather than the RESTful approach.

-The main idea of GraphQL is, as mentioned earlier, that we only have one endpoint for all our entities.
+The main idea of GraphQL is, as mentioned earlier, that we only have one endpoint for all our resources.
 Moreover, the result data is defined by the client - according to the `Schema` mentioned earlier - not the server.

 First and foremost, let's look at the difference between the structure of endpoints for both RESTful and GraphQL.